-PHC's courses emphasize the great books, primary texts, and a fully integrated biblical worldview.
-Our 63-credit core curriculum builds so that professors in upper-level courses know the foundation laid in previous courses.
-As a result, every non-PHC completed course will be evaluated for transfer credit on an individual basis by the Office of the Registrar upon degree-seeking admission.
-PHC may accept up to 50 transfer credits for open electives and some course requirements.
-For detailed information on PHC's credit transfer policies, please visit: phc.edu/transfer.
+As a classical Christian liberal arts institution, PHC's courses emphasize learning from the great books, primary texts, and a fully integrated biblical worldview.
+PHC's common core curriculum builds on itself so that professors in upper level courses know the foundation laid in previous courses.
+As a result, students should not expect a significant number of credits to transfer from other institutions for PHC required courses.
+However, PHC will accept up to 50 transfer credits for open electives and some course requirements.

+Students may complete their foreign language requirement prior to enrollment at PHC by completing coursework at another institution.
+For detailed information on PHC's credit transfer policies, language proficiency policy, and core curriculum requirements see the current college catalog: phc.edu/college-catalog.